Kevin-Gillanders/FinalYearProject/src/Clean_data/readme.md

 ## Contents

-This folder contains scripts which were used to clean raw data for storage
+This folder contains scripts which were used to clean raw data for storage.
+Raw data created from : [here](https://github.com/Kevin-Gillanders/FinalYearProject/tree/master/src/Scraping_data)